Tenant Screening Laws For Landlords and Tenants

 - Including discriminatory questions on the rental application.

-- Asking an applicant’s references about their background, such as what country they came from or if they are gay.
+- Asking an applicant’s references about their background, such as what country they came from.

 - Asking in what country an applicant was born.